vitrun/pok/blockchain/README.md

 ### Concepts
 #### Transaction
-* Sends msg(coins) from one address to another
+* Sends msg from one address to another

 #### Block
 * Collection of transactions, together with meta fields

 #### Node
+* A HTTP server that:
-* Accepts new transactions and validate it
+* Accepts new transactions and validates it
-* Mining by putting all the pending transactions into a block
+* Mines by putting all the pending transactions into a block
+* Syncs transactions and blocks with peer nodes

 #### Chain
 * A list of blocks